Kevin Verdugo

-Kevin Verdugo (born September 16, 1968) is an American football coach and former player.
-Verdugo was most recently the head football coach at Fort Hays State University from 2005 to 2010.
+Kevin Verdugo (born September 16, 1968) is an American former college football player and coach.
+He served as the head football coach at Fort Hays State University in Hays, Kansas from 2005 to 2010, compiling a record of 18–47.
+Verdugo was the head football coach at Fort Scott Community College in Fort Scott, Kansas from 2001 to 2003, tallying a mark of 9–18.

 Coaching career

 Fort Scott Community College

-Verdugo was the head coach at Fort Scott, where he was named the 2001 Kansas Jayhawk Conference Coach of the Year.
+Verdugo was the head coach at Fort Scott Community College, where he was named the 2001 Kansas Jayhawk Conference Coach of the Year.

 Fort Hays State

 After Fort Scott, Verdugo was named the head coach for the Fort Hays Tigers located in Hays, Kansas.
 He has held that position from 2005 to the end of the 2010 season and was the 22nd football coach at the school.
 His career coaching record at Fort Hays was 18 wins and 47 losses.

 After the end of the 2010 season when the team produced a record of 3–8, it was announced that he would not return for the 2011 season.